Make Your Next Trip Extraordinary

 Worst Times to Go

 November through February can be rainy, making Cinque Terre’s steep trails quite slippery.
-Most hotels and restaurants also close for the winter.
+Most hotels and restaurants also close for the winter (you can still visit Genoa, however).

 Biggest Rookie Mistakes

-Similarly, unless you are extremely fit and willing to walk nonstop for eight hours, you cannot hike the path that touches five villages in a single day—and even then you wouldn’t have time to stop and visit them.
+Similarly, unless you are extremely fit and willing to walk nonstop for eight hours, you cannot hike the path that touches all five villages in a single day—and even then you wouldn’t have time to stop and visit them.
+Instead, spend a day hiking between two villages and choose the upper trail for the best views.

 Vernazza from above: Start hiking along the path from Vernazza to Monterosso al Mare, and in less than 15 minutes the village will come into view.
 Set out in the early morning for better light and the chance of having this spot all to yourself.